jjennammari/kickoff42.nvim/README.md

 You can follow this guide but at your own risk.

-There are a lot of rough edges that are afecting the installation and set-up process.
-Need to run more tests with my coleagues (applications are open hihi).
+There are a lot of rough edges that are affecting the installation and set-up process.
+Need to run more tests with my coleagues (applications for beta-testers are open hihi).

 Will add a to-do list later.